onfido/onfido-sdk-ui/README.md

 ## Customising the SDK

-The Web SDK has multiple cutomizable features that provide flexibility, while also being easy to integrate.
+The Web SDK has multiple customizable features that provide flexibility, while also being easy to integrate.
 You can also read our [SDK Customization guide](https://developers.onfido.com/guide/sdk-customization).

 ### UI customization